Please note that this page is automatically translated.

 Transition Risk

-Increase in store operating costs due to introduction of carbon pricing
+Increase in store operating costs due to the introduction of carbon pricing

 Small